DusanMilko/SassResponsiveFontSize/README.md

 ### Browser Support

 ---
 > Works with browsers that support media queries.
 Basically everything except ie6,7,8.
-You can use a polyfill or shim to make media queries work in ie8.
+You can use respond.js to make media queries work in ie8.

 ---